robang74/porteus-usb-installer/README.md

 #### Booting from u/SD

-The most convenient way to boot from a non-USB u/SD embedded card reader is to install a specific boot option into your grub/windows for a multi-boot system, or create the u/SD as an Moonwalker's Porteous EXT4/INST and the other one as Moonwalker's Porteous VFAT/LIVE (or traditional Porteous from its ISO).
+The most convenient way to boot from a non-USB u/SD embedded card reader is to install a specific boot option into your grub/windows for a multi-boot system, or create the u/SD as an Moonwalker's Porteous EXT4/INST and the other one as VFAT/LIVE.
 In that way the usbstick will serve as repair, maintenance and booting device while the other as a main installed Porteus.
-Alternatively, both devices in EXT4/INST and on the USB the 2nd partition can be formatted or removed, to gain more free space.
+Alternatively, both devices in EXT4/INST and on the USB the 2nd partition can be formatted or removed (e.g. by gparted), to gain more free space.

 ---